 Meditating While High: Buddhism and Marijuana

-We’ve been asked recently a few questions about meditating while high, the Buddhist stance on marijuana use, and if smoking weed can be beneficial in our practice.
+We’ve been asked recently a few questions about meditating while high, the Buddhist stance on marijuana use and medical marijuana, and if smoking weed can be beneficial in our practice.
 This has been a recurring question we’ve received, and we have answered it on an individual basis.
 However, with the recent legalization of marijuana in our home state of California and an influx of questions about practicing while high, we thought we’d write a bit about this important topic.

 Marijuana and the Precepts